-Within Europe, imperialism faced the opposing force of nationalism: the desire to be free of rule by foreigners.
-This confict was exasperated by religious rivalries: conflict between the Eastern Orthodox Slavic peoples and the imperial Habsburg monarch in Vienna, who championed Romal Catholicism; or the Protestant English dominating the Roman Catholic Irish.
+The competition for territory included people wanting to be free of rule by foreigners.
+Nationalism had become a major force within Europe, marked by religious rivalries: conflict between the Eastern Orthodox Slavic peoples and Emperor Franz Joseph, who championed Roman Catholicism.
+And there was the Protestant English dominating the Roman Catholic Irish.

-The nationalism issue dating back to the early 1850s was the "Romanian Question."
-It was featured in European newspapers and was discussed particularly by Romanians in exile and by French writers and scholars.
+A nationalism versus empire issue was known in Europe as the "Romanian Question."
+It was featured in newspapers and was discussed particularly by Romanians in exile and by French writers and scholars.
 The Romanian lands of Moldavia and Walachia (Wallachia) were ruled nominally by the Ottoman sultan in Turkey and had been Russian protectorates since 1829.
-Attempts in 1848 to establish independence had been crushed, but the Crimean War (1853-1856) provided new hope for Romanian nationalists.
-At the Paris Peace Conference, which ended the Crimean War, Russia lost its protectorate status regarding Moldavia and Walachia, and the conference compelled the Ottoman Empire to grant Moldavia and Walachia autonomy, which was to be guaranteed by the conferring Europeans states.
+Attempts in 1848 to establish independence had been crushed.
+At the 1856 Paris Peace Conference that ended the Crimean War, Russia lost its protectorate status regarding Moldavia and Walachia.
+That conference compelled the Ottoman Empire to grant Moldavia and Walachia autonomy, to be guaranteed by the conference's participants.

 In 1857, assemblies in both Moldavia and Walachia voted to unite the two regions.
-Austria and Turkey – both imperial powers – were opposed to the unification while Britain – another imperial power – found it in its interest to accept it.
+Austria and Turkey were opposed to the unification while Britain found it in its interest to accept it.
 On January 24, 1859, the unification took place.
-A Moldavian born aristocrat who had fought for independence in 1848, Alexander Cuza, was chosen by assemblies as the ruler of the United Principalities of Romania.
+A Moldavian born aristocrat who had fought for independence in 1848, Alexander Cuza, was chosen by Romanians as ruler of what they called the United Principalities of Romania.
 And the unification was formalized in 1861.

-For ages Italy had been divided politically, and since 1494 it had been a battleground for Europe's great powers.
-In the southern half of Italy was the Kingdom of Naples-Sicily, ruled by the amiable and intelligent but uncultivated and cynical Bourbon king, Ferdinand II.
-Just north of Naples-Sicily were Rome and the Papal States, ruled by Pope Pius IX, who depended on French and Austrian soldiers to maintain his position over his territories, and he believed that to fulfill the Church's spiritual mission the papacy needed to continue that rule.
-In the far north of Italy, in Venetia (including the city of Venice) and Lombardy (including the city of Milan), Austria ruled.
-And in the far northwest was Piedmont, a part of the Kingdom of Sardinia, a liberal constitutional monarchy, and a haven for Italian nationalists who had been involved in 1848-49 upheavals.
+Italy had been divided politically since the disintegration of the Roman Empire.
+Since 1494 it had been a battleground for Europe's great powers.
+In the mid-1800s in the southern half of Italy was the Kingdom of Naples-Sicily, ruled by the amiable and intelligent but cynical Bourbon king, Ferdinand II.
+Just north of Naples-Sicily was Rome and Pope Pius IX (r 1846-78).
+Pope Pius depended on French and Austrian military power to maintain his positions, and he believed that to fulfill the Church's spiritual mission the papacy needed to continue rule over the Papal States.
+In the far north of Italy, in Venetia (including the city of Venice) and in Lombardy (including the city of Milan), Franz Joseph ruled.
+And in the far northwest was Piedmont, a part of the Kingdom of Sardinia, a liberal constitutional monarchy and a haven for Italian nationalists who had been involved in 1848-49 upheavals.

-Like Walachia and Moldavia, Italy was impacted by the Crimean War.
+Like Walachia and Moldavia, Italy had been impacted by the Crimean War.
 In that war, Sardinia-Piedmont fought with France against the Russians.
-And the ruler of France, Emperor Napoleon III (President Louis-Napoleon until 1853) believed in nationhood for Italians as well as for the French.
-In the wake of the Crimean War, Napoleon supported Piedmont-Sardinia against an opponent of Italian nationalism: Austria.
-The premier of Sardinia-Piedmont, Camillo Benso de Cavour, goaded Austria into a war, which France joined, Napoleon hoping to enhance France's position as a European power by helping to liberate those Italians ruled by Austria.
+And Napoleon III, President of France beginning in December 1848 and Emperor since 1852, believed in nationhood for Italians as well as for the French.
+In the wake of the Crimean War, Napoleon supported Piedmont-Sardinia against Franz Joseph's opposition to Italian nationalism.
+War was still very much a way of settling differences, and with France as ally the premier of Sardinia-Piedmont, Camillo Benso de Cavour, goaded Franz Joseph's Austria into a war.

-Austria's army had suffered from inferior leadership, from lack of preparation and training and from insufficient transport, with soldiers arriving for battle sick, exhausted and hungry.
-Italians and Hungarians in Austria's army deserted in large numbers, and in June, 1859, France and Piedmont-Sardinia defeated the Austrians at Solferino (near the town of Mantua in eastern Lombardy), the Austrian side losing 14,000 killed and wounded and more than 8,000 missing or taken as prisoners.
+Austria's imperial army suffered from inferior leadership, from lack of preparation and training and from insufficient transport, with soldiers arriving for battle in a condition of exhaustion, sick and hungry.
+Italians and Hungarians in Austria's army deserted in large numbers, and in June, 1859, France and Piedmont-Sardinia defeated the Habsburg army at Solferino (near the town of Mantua in eastern Lombardy), the Habsburg-Austrian side losing 14,000 killed and wounded and more than 8,000 missing or taken as prisoners.
 France and Sardinia-Piedmont lost 15,000 killed and wounded and lost more than 2,000 as missing or as prisoners.
-Napoleon III recoiled from the bloodshed and deserted Piedmont-Sardinia, and to Piedmont's premier, Cavour, the cause of Italian unity appeared lost.
-But the war had given hope to urban masses down the Italian peninsula, who rose up against foreign rule, these Italians going into the streets, chanting "foreigners out of Italy," and chanting for "Victor Emmanuel," the king of Piedmont-Sardinia, whom they wanted as their king.
+Napoleon III was appalled by the bloodshed and deserted his alliance with Piedmont-Sardinia.
+Without France, Piedmont's premier, Cavour, feared that the cause of Italian unity was lost.
+But the war had given hope to urban masses down the Italian peninsula.
+They went into the streets chanting "foreigners out of Italy," and they chanted "Victor Emmanuel," the king of Piedmont-Sardinia, whom they wanted as their king.